 Gadsden Art Center & Museum

-The Gadsden Art Center in Quincy, is housed in the original 1910 Bell and Bates Hardware Building.
+The Gadsden Art Center in Quincy is housed in the original 1910 Bell and Bates Hardware Building.
 Quincy restored the old Leaf Theatre and opened the impressive Gadsden Arts Center & Museum on the courthouse square.
-The Center features local and regional artists, and premiers new and innovative pieces throughout the year in its 2,200 square foot main gallery, community room, children’s gallery, classrooms, and gift shop.
+The Center features local and regional artists, and premieres new and innovative pieces throughout the year in its 2,200 square foot main gallery, community room, children’s gallery, classrooms, and gift shop.
 The basement offers a photo lab and pottery studio.
 Please visit www.gadsdenarts.org for more information.